In the guide

-If you have only declared the E number rather than the name 'aspartame' in the ingredient list you need the following statement rather than the one above: 'Contains aspartame (a source of phenylalanine)'.
+If you have only declared the E number rather than the name 'aspartame' in the ingredients list you need the following statement rather than the one above: 'Contains aspartame (a source of phenylalanine)'.

 Polyols are a type of carbohydrate-based sugar-free sweetener.
 If your product is made up of more than 10% added polyols you must state: 'Excessive consumption may produce laxative effects'.